LandOfRails/LandOfSignals/docs/ContentPackV2/Content/Signal.md

     !!! example "This texture would look like this: off"
     ![](signal/signal-off.png){ width=50% }
-    !!! info "This texture will be listed ingame as Default."
+    !!! info "This texture will be listed ingame as "Default.""
-    !!! warning "This texture must always be available!<br />This is not necessarily the default texture!
+    !!! failure "This texture must always be available!"
+    !!! warning "This is not necessarily the default texture!
 See below."

 ``` json linenums="1"
 {